RubenDillon/tanzu/tap2/readme.md

             kubectl get secret harbor-cert-tls -n tanzu-system-registry -o=jsonpath={.data."tls\.key"} | base64 --decode > tls-key.txt

+    14. Verify if you have defined a default storage class.
+If you dont have it, use the following command (custom-storageclass is my storage class that is not default)

+            kubectl patch storageclass custom-storageclass -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

     14. Deploy Harbor from the TMC Catalog using harbor-values.yaml from this git.
 Modify the fields whith yours certificate and the name of your default storage class.

     15. Connect to harbor and create "tap" project as public.